What are the big five traits?

 Neuroticism measures an individual's tendency to experience negative emotions, such as anxiety, fear, anger, and depression.
-People who are high in neuroticism tend to be more emotionally reactive and less resilient to stress, while those who are low in neuroticism tend to be more emotionally stable and less prone to negative emotions.
+People who are high in neuroticism tend to be more emotionally reactive and less resilient to stress.
+In contrast, those who are low in neuroticism tend to be more emotionally stable and less prone to negative emotions.
 In general, neuroticism is thought to be a relatively stable trait that is influenced by both genetic and environmental factors.

 Anxiety - feeling nervous, worried, or afraid in response to perceived threats or stressors.

-Angry Hostility - experiencing feelings of anger and irritation, as well as having an increased likelihood of acting on these feelings.
+Angry Hostility - experiencing feelings of anger and irritation and having an increased likelihood of acting on these feelings.

 Depression - experiencing feelings of sadness, hopelessness, and worthlessness.